CatchRelease/crorm/README.md

 `changes()` - Returns the current changeset in the format `{ changedKey: { newValue, oldValue } }`.

-`save()` - Saves the current instance.
+`save()` - Saves the current values and returns a new instance.
 Calls an onSave to be overridden to save on the backend and update the store.

-`update(props = {})` - Update the current instance with the passed in props.
+`update(props = {})` - Update the current values and returns a new instance with the passed in props.
 Calls an onUpdate to be overridden to save on the backend and update the store.

-`destroy()` - Marks the current instance as destroyed.
+`destroy()` - Marks the current model as destroyed and returns a "destroyed" instance.
 Calls an onDestroy to be overridden to save on the backend and update the store.

 `onCreate(instance, createProps, dispatch)` - Override to define what happens on create.